wazuh/wazuh-documentation/source/user-manual/capabilities/agentless-monitoring/use-cases.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Get answers to the most frequently asked questions about Wazuh Agentless monitoring in this FAQ section of the Wazuh documentation.
+  :description: Learn more about Wazuh Agentless monitoring with use cases in this section of the Wazuh documentation.

 Use cases
 =========